doxart/MyVPN/README.md

      ```

 5. **Use Firestore in the Project**:
    - This project uses Firestore to manage server configurations.
 You can find the code related to Firestore in [this file](https://github.com/doxart/iVPN/blob/master/firestore-collection-template.json).
+You need to create Firestore documents like that if you want to change it (collection id, document fields e.g..) you need to change codes inside of app.

 6. **You're All Set!**:
    - With Firestore integration, you can easily manage server configurations and other data for the VPN app.